 Due to its versatility and adaptability, custom PVC extrusions are used in many different industries for a wide range of applications.
 Let’s check some of the major applications of PVC extrusion.

 In the automotive sector, PVC extrusions are prized for their resilience, flexibility, and resistance to environmental elements.
 They are commonly used in weather seals, door edge guards, dashboard trim, and protective coverings.
 These components must maintain structural integrity while sealing out moisture and dust, contributing to improved vehicle performance, durability, and safety.
-As engineering requirements grow more demanding, PVC extrusions offer precise and consistent solutions that meet or exceed industry standards.
+As engineering requirements grow more demanding, PVC extrusions offer precise and consistent solutions that meet the industry standards.

 ConstructionÂ